Learn to decorate mugs! These DIY mugs are perfect gifts for any time of year. Here are 15+ fantastic ideas with tips on how to make them fabulous.

 Before we get into the project ideas, I want to give you some tips for personalized mugs.
 It’s not hard to do, but you’ll want the design you make to last, so there are several considerations!

 If you are going to try a DIY mug, there are typically two surfaces you’ll want to consider: glass or ceramic.
 Both are relatively easy to work with.
 Glass tends to look great with glitter and etching medium while ceramic is perfect for decorating with paint.
 In either case you are going to want to prepare the mug as instructed below.

 Preparing Your DIY Mug

 If you’re going to decorate a mug, you’ll need to prepare it to receive the medium of your choice.
 That means washing with a mild soap and water to remove oils from fingers/dirt.
+You can also use rubbing alcohol and a cotton ball.
 Let the mug dry completely before decorating.

 Ways to Decorate Mugs

 Some of the most popular supplies used for decorating mugs are:

 - Acrylic Paint – if you use a paint make sure that it is suitable for glass and/or ceramic.
 This would be something with multisurface, porcelain, or enamel on the label.

 - Etching Medium – you’ll need a special medium for this process.
 You’ll also want to wear gloves as the product is an acid.
 It’s a very unique look and I love the results.

 - Mod Podge – they offer a Dishwasher Safe formula that is perfect for top rack washing.
 This formula of Mod Podge is frequently combined with glitter to decorate mugs.